Take the Trail

 • assist with reducing the impact of flooding in the South Park Lands.

 Construction work on this area of the creek took place in 2018 and 2019.
-Sections of the creek in other nearby Parks are still to be completed.
+Sections of the creek in other nearby Parks were completed later.

-Another part of the works was the estabishment of a wetlands area in the adjacent Victoria Park.
-That wetland was opened on 6 May 2022.
+Another part of the works was the establishment of a wetlands area in the adjacent Victoria Park.
+That wetland was opened in May 2022.

-Work is continuing on the South Park Lands Creek further downstream in Park 20, where it splits into two channels near the Tree Climb facility.
+Later work on the South Park Lands Creek was carried out further downstream in Park 20, where the creeks splits into two channels after it passes under Unley Road and the Tree Climb facility.

 The creek widening carried out here in 2018 included weirs, grassed swales, amphitheatres, signage, drinking fountains, and seating.